folkert4/MySky/README.md

 # MySky
 ## Weather where I care

+### V0.90:
+1. Basic functions for data extraction and formatting done
+2. All data points needed are pulled
+3. Finished with major app architecture in place
+4. most data points are displayed
+* ready for styling!
+* ready to add icon directives!
+* ready to deploy barebones to web(if I don't get lazy (I will get lazy))

 ### V0.10:
 1. added files from [deanbot's api wrapper](https://github.com/deanbot/angular-dark-sky)
   1. integrated into existing NG